 - Organic, chemical free latex- I react to commercial latex in latex gloves but have no problem with the organic latex in our mattresses.
 Organic latex gives firmness and support to the mattress without the need for springs or metal.
 Natural latex is also resistant to mold and dust mites and great for temperature regulation.

-What absolutely shocked me was the immediate change in our daughter’s sleep habits.
+I was shocked at the immediate change in our daughter’s sleep habits when we switched to non-toxic mattresses.
 At a year old, she was still waking to nurse a few times through the night, though more out of restlessness than actual hunger (she was eating a lot during the day).
 I would nurse her to get her back to sleep, but this was getting very tiring.

 The first day we switched to her new mattress (and an organic down comforter), she slept all night.
 I thought it had to be a coincidence, until she did it the next night too.
 Don’t get me wrong, she has been a very easy baby, but she had been waking during the night to nurse since birth.
 I had not slept through an entire night since she was born.
 After the third night, I was ecstatic.
 She even slept through the night when my husband and I took a weekend away and her grandmother took care of her!

-I don’t know exactly what the connection was that caused the change in her sleep patterns, but I certainly wish I’d gotten around to trying organic bedding a long time ago (like before I had my first… oh the sleepless nights!).
+I don’t know exactly what the connection was that caused the change in her sleep patterns, but I certainly wish I’d gotten around to trying non-toxic bedding a long time ago (like before I had my first… oh the sleepless nights!).
 I would guess that the absence of chemicals, the increased comfort of the newer mattress, or even just the change itself contributed to her sleeping better, but honestly, whatever the reason, I’m glad we switched.
-(All of my siblings will also be getting an organic mattress for their first baby as a gift from us… don’t tell… I don’t think they read my blog .
+(All of my siblings will also be getting a non-toxic crib mattress for their first baby as a gift from us… don’t tell… I don’t think they read my blog :)).

 Have you ever tried organic bedding?
 Did you notice a difference?
 Is this something you’ve researched too and will try in the future?
 Share below!